Adult Taekwondo Instructors

 Carissa works in operations and programs at the Lown Institute, a healthcare non-profit.

-Fun Fact: Carissa is engaged to fellow instructor Dave Chan, and they compete together in Pairs Poomsae.
+Fun Fact: Carissa is married to fellow instructor Dave Chan, and they compete together in Pairs Poomsae.

 Loren Shih is a 3rd degree black belt with over 30 years of Taekwondo experience.
 He attained his black belt while at MIT and then joined C.W.
 Taekwondo at Boston in 2010.
 Loren teaches Level 1 Taekwondo and Cardio KickFit classes.
 He also has experience in Judo, Aikido, Shotokon Karate, and a variety of hybrid martial arts.
-Loren works as a software manager at Amazon on Alexa devices.
+Loren works as a Senior Engineering Manager at Google.

 Chris Lo is a 3rd degree black belt who currently teaches adult sparring classes.
 Chris has competed at high level competitions like the US Open and US National Taekwondo Championships.
 Chris began Taekwondo at the U. Mass.
 Taekwondo club and won gold medals in both red belt forms and red belt sparring at the 2012 National Collegiate Taekwondo Championships at MIT.